typescript-cheatsheets/react/ADVANCED.md

 </details>

+You may also want to use Discriminated Unions, this section is yet unwritten but please check out [Expressive React Component APIs with Discriminated Unions](https://blog.andrewbran.ch/expressive-react-component-apis-with-discriminated-unions/).

 ## Props: One or the Other but not Both

 Use the `in` keyword, function overloading, and union types to make components that take either one or another sets of props, but not both: